WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_preprocessing.rst

   figure created by Andrew Jahn

 Later, when we use statistics models, we will assume that all of the slices were acquired simultaneously.
 To make this assumption valid, the time-series for each slice needs to be shifted back in time by the duration when it took to acquire that slice.
-FSL’s default is to not do slice-timing correction, and to include a temporal derivative instead.
+FSL’s default is to not do slice-timing correction, and to include a temporal derivative instead because the 3 considerations:

+1 It is best to not interpolate the data unless you have a good reason to do it.

+2 Slice-timing correction doesn’t appear to lead to any significant gains in statistical power for short TRs - around 1 second or less.

+3 There is an alternative solution for slice-timing correction problem, temporal derivative.

 .. image:: FSL_slice_timing.png

 Smoothing
 ^^^^^^^^^